 The climbing route ended at the base of the Schönbichler Horn on the ridge below, and the hiking trail resumed here.

 The trail followed the top of the ridge for a while, then descended the side of the ridge.
 We decided to stop for lunch along the way.
-For the first time, we bought a lunch box at the hut last night.
+For the first time, we bought a lunch box from the hut.
 Just as we finished lunch, it started raining hard.
 We quickly put on our rain gear, packed up, and headed down the trail.
 It rained on and off again for a while, and the trail was slippery in places – especially when on solid rock or hopping across talus.
 Thankfully there were cables again in a couple of steep and exposed sections.

 The trail was pretty steep for a while as we descended down to the lateral moraine left from the Waxeggkees glacier after it retreated above.
 We stopped briefly for a snack and rest, and the large group of teenagers, adults, and guides passed us.

 We continued down to the Zemmgrund valley.
 Near the valley floor, we passed the large group of teenagers again.
 We hopped over the Waxeggbach, the creek flowing down from the Waxeggkees glacier, and then a ways further crossed a bridge over the Hornkeesbach.
 From here the trail climbed up 275 feet to the Berliner Hütte.
 275 feet might not sound like much but after an almost 3,000ft climb over the Schönbichler Horn followed by almost 4,000ft descent, I was wiped out and not happy about this final uphill to the hut.
 But I wanted to get there before the large group behind us (to avoid a long line checking in or getting food), so I attacked this section like a wildman; grunting and swearing as time and again I came up over a rise only to find another hill to climb up.
-Eventually, I reached the Zemmbach with the Berliner Hütte on the other side!
+Eventually, I reached the Zemmbach with the Berliner Hütte just on the other side of the bridge!
 I entered the sonnenterrasse (sun terrace), threw my pack to the ground, and went inside to check-in.
-The check-in process was more regimented here, insisting on payment upfront before getting access to our room (despite my histrionics).
+The check-in process was more regimented here, insisting on payment up front before giving access to our room (despite my histrionics).

 We went up to our room, moving slowly up the stairs on my tired legs.